-§ 2-9D-20 COUNTING PARTICIPATION OF MBES AND WBES.
+§ 2-9C-20 COUNTING PARTICIPATION OF MBES AND WBES.

-- (A) When a MBE/WBE participates in a Contract, only the value of the work actually performed by the MBE/WBE toward MBE/WBE Goals shall be counted towards the overall Goal. - (1) The entire amount of that portion of a Contract that is performed by the MBE's/WBE's own forces shall be counted, including the cost of supplies and materials obtained by the MBE/WBE for the work of the Contract, and supplies purchased or equipment leased by the
+- (A) When a MBE/WBE participates in a Contract, only the value of the work actually performed by the MBE/WBE toward MBE/WBE Goals shall be counted towards the overall Goal. - (1) The entire amount of that portion of a Contract that is performed by the MBE's/WBE's own forces shall be counted, including the cost of supplies and materials obtained by the MBE/WBE for the work of the Contract, supplies purchased or equipment leased by the MBE/WBE, or services obtained by a MBE/WBE Subconsultant, as the case may be (except supplies and equipment the MBE/WBE Subcontractor purchases or leases from the prime Contractor or its Affiliate, or services that the MBE/WBE Subconsultant obtains from the prime Consultant, as the case may be).

-- MBE/WBE (except supplies and equipment the MBE/WBE Subcontractor purchases or leases from the prime Contractor or its Affiliate). - (2) Notwithstanding clause (1) above, on a single Contract, a MBE that is also a WBE may only be counted once (i.e., toward the MBE Goal or toward the WBE Goal, but not both). - (3) The entire amount of fees or commissions charged by a MBE/WBE Firm for providing a bona fide service, such as professional, technical, Consultant, or managerial services, or for providing bonds or insurance specifically required for the performance of a Contract, toward MBE/WBE Goals, provided the fee is reasonable and not excessive as compared with fees customarily allowed for similar services shall be counted. - (4) When a MBE/WBE subcontracts part of the work of its Contract to another Firm, the value of the subcontracted work may be counted toward Goals only if the MBE/WBE Subcontractor is itself a MBE/WBE.
-Work that a MBE/WBE subcontracts to a non-MBE/non-WBE Firm does not count toward MBE/WBE Goals. - (5) If a Subcontractor contracts part of its work to a MBE/WBE Firm, the value of that work may be counted toward MBE/WBE Goals.
-Work that a MBE/WBE Subcontractor contracts to another MBE/WBE Firm shall not be counted twice towards the Goal. - (B) When a MBE/WBE performs as a participant in a Joint Venture, only the portion of the total dollar value of the Contract equal to the distinct, clearly defined portion of the work of the Contract that the MBE/WBE performs with its own forces and for which it is at risk shall be counted towards MBE/WBE Goals. - (C) Only expenditures to a MBE/WBE Contractor that is performing a Commercially Useful Function shall be counted. - (D) When a MBE/WBE is presumed not to be performing a Commercially Useful Function as provided in this section, the MBE/WBE may present evidence to rebut this presumption.
+- (2) Notwithstanding clause (1) above, on a single Contract, a MBE that is also a WBE may only be counted once (i.e., toward the MBE Goal or toward the WBE Goal, but not both). - (3) The entire amount of fees or commissions charged by a MBE/WBE Firm for providing a bona fide service, such as Nonprofessional, technical, Consultant, or managerial services, or for providing bonds or insurance specifically required for the performance of a Contract, toward MBE/WBE Goals, provided the fee is reasonable and not excessive as compared with fees customarily allowed for similar services shall be counted. - (3) When a MBE/WBE subcontracts part of the work of its Contract to another Firm, the value of the subcontracted work may be counted toward Goals only if the MBE/WBE Subcontractor or Subconsultant is itself a MBE/WBE.
+Work that a MBE/WBE subcontracts to a non-MBE/non-WBE Firm does not count toward MBE/WBE Goals. - (4) If a Subcontractor or Subconsultant contracts part of its work to a MBE/WBE Firm, the value of that work may be counted toward MBE/WBE Goals.
+Work that a MBE/WBE Subcontractor or Subconsultant contracts to another MBE/WBE Firm shall not be counted twice towards the Goal. - (B) When a MBE/WBE performs as a participant in a Joint Venture, only the portion of the total dollar value of the Contract equal to the distinct, clearly defined portion of the work of the Contract that the MBE/WBE performs with its own forces and for which it is at risk shall be counted towards MBE/WBE Goals. - (C) Only expenditures to a MBE/WBE Contractor or Consultant, as the case may be, that is performing a Commercially Useful Function shall be counted. - (D) When a MBE/WBE is presumed not to be performing a Commercially Useful Function as provided in this section, the MBE/WBE may present evidence to rebut this presumption.
 DSMBR may determine that the Firm is performing a Commercially Useful Function given the type of work involved and normal industry practices. - (E) Expenditures with MBEs/WBEs for materials or supplies shall be counted toward MBE/WBE Goals as follows: